Owari Satsuma Tree

 Common questions

-• Does it need a second tree to produce fruit?
+Do I need a second tree to get fruit?

-• How do I harvest Owari Satsumas, and how will I know they’re ready?
+When do Satsumas ripen, and how do I know they're ready?

 About Live Good Logistics